-Many programs during your stay require a sign-up in camp.
-Your Troop Leader, SPL or designee may sign you up for many programs at the administration building.
+Some programs during your stay require a sign-up in camp.
+Your Pack Leader or designee may sign you up for many programs at the administration building.
 Some programs do fill up so it is always best to sign-up early in the week to make sure that you have a spot.
-Details can be found in our Description of Programs document in the appendix and also found a www.dmvc.org/henson/summer/planning.
+Details can be found in our Description of Programs document in the appendix and also found a www.delmarvacouncil.org/henson/summer/planning.